 steelhead, or shad from going any

-further in their annual quest to spawn.
+further in their (semi-) annual quest to spawn.

-The fish hatchery here is a popular family outing location during the late fall salmon run, for watching them climb the fish ladder as they enter the processing area.
+The fish hatchery here is a popular family outing location during the late fall salmon run, watching them climb the fish ladder as they enter the processing area.
 There are some exhibits inside a visitor center where you can learn more about the salmon and the efforts at this facility to try to preserve this species.
-The Chinook salmon population has diminished signficantly in the last decade.
+The Chinook salmon population has diminished signficantly in the last few decades.
 Part of the challenge has been to maintain sufficient water flows to support the chinook and other fish species on this river such as shad and steelhead trout, with agricultural and municipal water demands that have continued to increase as the population of the State has grown.

 |Sailor bar is